atchopba/scraping-jobs/README.md

 # Overview

-Extraction of job offers from indeed.fr, apec.fr, monster.fr... and storage in json format.

-## What is this repository for?

-Scraping jobs is the extraction of key information about jobs through a search on a site.
-Here, there are: apec.fr, indeed.fr, monster.fr

-For the search, you have to pass as parameters:
+Scraping jobs allow to extract job offers from majors job boards (currently, indeed.fr, apec.fr, monster.fr), store them locally in JSON format.
+More importantly, it provides on top of the collected data an simple and unified job search.

+You can easily search for jobs using only key parameters, including:
 - the title of the job you are looking for,
 - the name of city (in France),
 - the code of the department in which the city is located and